ialbluwi/11102-f25/syllabus.md

 <img src="assets/images/tools/vscode.png" alt="VSCode Logo" width="50"/>
 <div>
   <strong>VS Code</strong><br>
-  This is the IDE (Integrated Development Environment) you will use for programming in python.
+  This is the IDE (Integrated Development Environment) you will use for programming in Python.
 While you are allowed to use other IDEs, this is the one we will use in the classroom, base the course material on, and provide support for. [<a href='https://code.visualstudio.com/download'>download</a>] [<a href='https://marketplace.visualstudio.com/items?itemName=ms-python.python'>configure python</a>]
 </div>
 </div>